igorskyflyer/igorskyflyer/README.md

   <br>
   <strong>The Architect in the Pocket (2013)</strong>
   <br>
   Continuing his <em>"mobile-first"</em> philosophy, Igor engineered a fully functional <strong>Content Management System</strong> (CMS) entirely on his phone.
 Developed using <strong>vanilla</strong> HTML, CSS, JS, and PHP, the system featured a comprehensive control panel for real-time site orchestration.
 It provided a robust content workflow: allowing him to create and search pages, edit their source code or templates on the fly, and manage a modular component and widget architecture.
 He even engineered a specialized Status Toggle to switch the site between online and offline modes instantly.
 This wasn't just a site; it was a portable factory built to sustain a digital presence from a 5-inch screen.
-Detailed records and visual evidence of this and other early works are preserved in his <a href="https://github.com/igorskyflyer/igorskyflyer/blob/main/NOTABLE_PROJECTS.md"><strong>notable projects archive</strong></a>.
+  <blockquote>Detailed records and visual evidence of this and other early works are preserved in his <a href="https://github.com/igorskyflyer/igorskyflyer/blob/main/NOTABLE_PROJECTS.md"><strong>notable projects archive</strong></a>.</blockquote>
   <br>
   <br>
   <strong>Interop: The Performance Benchmark (March 2014)</strong>